gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 #### Set Reservation Cuisine Intent
 Create a new **intent** called *Set Reservation Cuisine*.

-Add some utterances representing someone wanting to change preferred cuisine and map the *RestaurantReservation.Cuisine* entities when required.
+Add some utterances representing someone wanting to change their preferred cuisine and map the *RestaurantReservation.Cuisine* entities when required.
 Here are some examples:

 > actually, are there any good mexican options